IGME-202-2231/project-2-dylanclau/README.md

 - _List out what you added to your game to make it different for you_
 - _If you will add more agents or states make sure to list here and add it to the documention above_
 - _If you will add your own assets make sure to list it here and add it to the Sources section

+- Create my own assets
+- Use flock
+- Have a simple third agent (weak curses).

 ## Known Issues